maxwu/cucumber-java-toy/README.md

 ```
 - Change browser binary, profile, local/remote and other parameters to json.config.
 - Consider Log4J to refactor the logging instructions.
+- Migrating to Docker based Test and prepare for a further project releasing App in Docker.
 ```

 ## About